JohnD26/JohnD26/README.md

-# Hi there! 👋 I'm Jonathan
+# Hi there! 👋 I'm John D

 Welcome to my GitHub profile!
 I'm a **Software Developer** and **Data Engineer**  with a passion for creating impactful solutions through technology.
 My expertise spans **machine learning**, **AI**, and **software development**, and I'm always excited about exploring new areas and taking on challenges.